aseriousbiz/abbot-docs-new/src/articles/quick-start/03-customer-setup.md

 1. To create a customer record, start on the [Customers tab in Abbot](https://app.ab.bot/customers).
     Click "Create customer" to create a customer.
-    Later on, you can [customers for all your existing rooms](xref:customers.bulk-create), but for now let's start with a single one so you can see how it works.
+    Later on, you can [create customers for all your existing rooms](xref:customers.bulk-create), but for now let's start with a single one so you can see how it works.

     <img src="/public/images/articles/quick-start.customer-setup/customers-tab.png">